colbymillerdev/job-board-dev/README.md

 # job-board-dev

+** In-Progress Personal Project **

-Remote job board for Software Developers and Engineers
+Remote job board for Software Developers and Engineers.
+Built using React, Node, and MongoDB.